-The Best Time To Visit Belize (In 2018) Depends On What You Are Looking For
+The Best Time To Visit Belize (2022 Update) Depends On What You Are Looking For

 Mother nature’s best kept secret see’s a surprising number of visitors for a “secret”, but with lush virgin jungles and cushiony white sand beaches it no wonder why.
 Despite all the adventurers who trek here, many people still find themselves wondering: When is the best time to visit Belize?

 As any local will happily tell you, it’s always a good time for an unBelizable vacation, and that’s true.
 Depending on your tastes, however, there’s a good time (which is seriously always) and the best time for you to visit Belize.

 Here are the best times, for who, and why, to visit our slice of Caribbean paradise.

 in this sense, the word “season” doesn’t refer to any natural phenomenon in particular, if not simply the period of time where travel to Belize is more frequent.
 Belize’s high season extends from roughly mid-November and thins out approaching the end of May and is when Belize is truly a bustling little center of people and activity.
 In these months in North America and Europe, leaves have fallen, winds get stronger, temperatures plummet and it eventually starts to snow which are strong indicators that it is time to migrate south for the winter, or at least a small part of it.

 High season weather is the perfect spring break weather in Belize, travelers flocking south will find that our “winter” climate is quite a bit more docile and prone to more sunny warm days than not.
 Traveling here anywhere between mid-February to the mid-April will find you in the most agreeable, outdoor friendly tropical weather one can imagine.
 If escaping your winter grays for lush green and turquoise seas is your mission, then this is a perfect time for you.